JiajiaLi04/Label-efficient-in-Agriculture/README.md

 If you have any suggestions or find any missed papers, feel free to reach out or submit a [pull request](https://github.com/DongChen06/Label-efficient-in-Agriculture/pulls):

-1. Use following markdown format.
+1. Use the following markdown format.

 ```markdown
 *Author 1, Author 2, and Author 3.* **Paper Title.**  <ins>Conference/Journal/Preprint</ins> Year. [[pdf](link)]; [[other resources](link)].